Pratik-Thakkar/kubewebapp/README.md

 ## Web application DevOps pipeline using EKS and Github actions

 + webapp folder - Express.js API application and dockerfile for generating an image.
-This image will be used in Helm Chart.
+This image will be used in Helm Chart
-+ webappchart folder - Express.js API application with mysql database.
-The configurations are defined using Helm Chart.
++ webappchart folder - Helm chart for deploying Express.js API application with mysql database on existing EKS cluster
-+ .github/workflows
++ .github/workflows folder
   +  publish_ecr.yml - Publish images to Amazon ECR public repository.
-This workflow will be triggered once the branch is merged into main branch.
+This workflow will be triggered on a successful merge into main branch
   +  deploy_webapp.yml - Deploy infrastructure using terraform.
-Deploy webapp helm chart once the infrastructure is available.
-This workflow will be triggerred on successful completion of publish_ecr workflow.
+This workflow will be triggerred on successful completion of publish_ecr workflow
 +  main.tf - Infrastructure required for EKS cluster.
-Creation on VPC and configuring S3 remote backend
+Creation of VPC and configuring S3 remote backend
++  output.tf - Terraform output providing EKS cluster details and cluster endpoint
-+  webapp-dev-eks.tf - Deploy EKS cluster with one manager node
++  webapp-dev-eks.tf - Deploy EKS cluster with one AWS managed worker node
-+  helm_release.tf - Deploy webapp helm chart on EKS cluster
++  helm_release.tf - Deploy application helm chart from webappchart folder on existing EKS cluster
 +  tf_apply.sh - Bash script to guide terraform apply command

 ------